Rexe0/BetterSurvival/README.md

 - A Turtle Helmet can now be upgraded as a netherite upgrade into a Strider Helmet.
 The Strider Helmet grants 20 seconds of extra water breathing and 5 seconds of extra fire resistance.
 - The Fletching Table now has a GUI that can be accessed by right clicking it.
 Placing an arrow on the left slot and an ingredient on the right slot lets you tip the arrow.
 - Placing a potion as a fletching ingredient tips the arrow with that potion making it far easier to craft tipped arrows
+- Placing an Amethyst Shard as a fletching ingredient makes the arrow shatter into 3 small shards when hitting an enemy.
+These shards deal the same damage as the original arrow.
 - Placing TNT as a fletching ingredient make the arrow explode when hitting an enemy
 - Placing a Red Mushroom as a fletching ingredient makes the arrow inflict blindness, slowness and nausea for 8 seconds
 - Placing a Glowstone Block as a fletching ingredient gives spectral arrows